 That's why we are proud to have consultants and advisors who can help and educate us on the things we might not be experts on quite yet!
 From Visual Impairment advisors, to Disability ambassadors, Access The Arts has most* areas covered.

 Autism & Music Specialist

-A specialist in SEN education with over ten years working in schools, Adam is currently a senior member of staff at Highbury School, a specialist centre for education.
+A specialist in SEN and neuro diversities, with over fifteen years working in specialist education, Adam is now Head of School at Stafford Hall.